core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The topic-data contains the URI of the topic-data resource for publishing and subscribing.
 So retrieving the topic configuration will also provide the URL of the topic-data (see {{topic-get-resource}}).

-It is also possible to discover a list of topic-data resources by sending a request to the collection with with rt=core.ps.data resources as shown below.
+It is also possible to discover a list of topic-data resources by sending a GET request to the collection URI with with rt=core.ps.data as shown below.

 ~~~~
 => 0.01 GET